Two Views on the Changing China

 Uli Sigg is the former Swiss Ambassador to China, North Korea and Mongolia, Vice Chairman of the Board of Ringier, and Member of the Advisory Board of China Development Bank, of the International Council of the Museum of Modern Art (MoMA) in New York, and of the International Advisory Council of Tate Gallery in London.
 He is a member of the Board of Asia Soceity Switzerland.
 He is the world's foremost collector of contemporary Chinese art.

 Kai Strittmatter, a Sinologist by training became foreign correspondent to China for the first time in 1997 for the German newspaper «Süddeutsche Zeitung».
-After a short stint in Turkey from 2005–2012 he returned to China until October 2018 from where he moved .
+After a short stint in Turkey from 2005–2012 he returned to China until October 2018 from where he moved to Copenhagen.
 A month later his latest book «Die Neuerfindung der Diktatur» (The Reinvention of the Dictatorship) was published at Piper.